Yinkusadel/jc-coding-challenges/fcc-js/es6/write-arrow-functions-with-parameters/README.md

-# Add challenge details and instructions here

-## Write Arrow Functions with Parameters
+# Write Arrow Functions with Parameters

 **Just like a regular function, you can pass arguments into an arrow function.**